 What steps should I take to prepare myself for my interview?

-Here are some useful tips for preparing for an interview.
-Some may be obvious and some may be different from the way you would prepare yourself in your own country:
+Here are some useful tips to prepare for an interview.
+Some may be obvious, and some may be different from how you would prepare yourself in your own country:

-• Know the exact name, place and time of the interview, the interviewer’s full name and correct pronunciation, and his/her title
+• Know the exact place and time of the interview, the interviewer’s full name and correct pronunciation, and his/her title.

-• Prepare the questions you will ask during the interview; the interview is about input and feedback from both you and the interviewer
+• Prepare the questions you will ask; the interview is about input and feedback from both you and the interviewer.

-• While the Dutch may appear to be very informal in their dress and appearance, it is still recommended to take care of your own appearance when attending an interview
+• While the Dutch may appear to be very informal in their dress and appearance, it is still recommended to dress professionally when attending an interview.

 You will usually be interviewed by one or two people.
 Applicants often have to attend two or even three interviews.
 At the end of the interview, it is common for you to ask some questions.